-Niho Taa (Pointy tooth)
+Niho Taa (Tooth necklace)

 Besides looking noble and strong, Niho Taa plays a role in both physical and spiritual protection.
 It mimics the tooth of a wild boar that’s considered a valuable possession in Marquesan culture and it’s adorned with the centuries-old traditional symbols.
 Niho Taa (Pointy tooth in Marquesan language) is usually considered the domain of men, but it may just as easily be worn by women.